 On Thursday, September 8, 6.30-8.30 pm, Das Progressive Zentrum in cooperation with the Progressive Policy Institute (PPI) hosted a roundtable discussion on the App Economy in Germany.
 The occasion was the publication of PPI’s latest study “The App Economy in Europe: Leading Countries and Cities”.

 An input for the debate was provided by Michael Mandel, Chief Economic Strategist at PPI.
 Michael Mandel holds a Ph.D. in economics from Harvard University and was formerly working for BusinessWeek.
 Currently, he supervises PPI’s research and policy network across topics such as the data-driven economy, the impact of regulation on innovation, and policies to improve production, investment and job growth.
-Mandel presented the key findings of his recently published comprehensive study on the European App Economy (please click here for his study on the US App Economy).
+Mandel presented the key findings of his recently published comprehensive study on the European App Economy.
 A response to Mandel’s input was given by Corinna Visser.
 Her area of expertise includes telecommunications, high-tech and the internet, which she has been using since 1993.
 Working as an economic editor in Berlin, she has had a profound interest in the start-up economy since the early 2000s.
 Today, she is the editor-in-chief of the leading start-up magazine BERLIN VALLEY.
 The subsequent discussion was chaired by Laura-Kristine Krause, Policy Fellow at Das Progressive Zentrum and Advisor at Bernstein Public Policy.
 Dominic Schwickert, Director of Das Progressive Zentrum and Lindsay Mark Lewis, Executive Director of the Progressive Policy Institute (PPI) – a close American ally of das Progressive Zentrum – provided welcoming remarks.

 Visser began her response with a brief historical sketch.
 She argued that Berlin has a long yet ambiguous tradition when it comes to innovation and the economy.
 After the second world war, major industries left Berlin, which was once home to Siemens and many other top and innovative companies.
 In the 1990s mostly service-oriented businesses such as call centers sprang up like mushrooms.
 Then, in the 2000s, the first tech start-ups were founded in the German capital.
 Concerning the future of the German app economy, however, Visser took a sceptical position.
 Her main arguments were that the app economy is both lacking acceptance within the German business world and that it is highly dependent on American companies.
 Furthermore, she argued, that the current excellent state of the German economy is potentially detrimental to innovation.
 What is more, a strong link between the „old“ companies and newer, more innovative ones is missing up until now.